VictorMagrdev/blog/posts/fizzbuzz.md

 - Múltiplos de 5 por la palabra "buzz".
 - Múltiplos de 3 y de 5 a la vez por la palabra "fizzbuzz".

+Challenge #0
+THE FAMOUS "FIZZ BUZZ"

+Difficulty: EASY
+Statement: Write a program that outputs to the console (with a print) the numbers from 1 to 100 (both inclusive and with a line break between each print), substituting the following:

+- Multiples of 3 for the word "fizz".
+- Multiples of 5 for the word "buzz".
+- Multiples of 3 and 5 at the same time for the word "fizzbuzz".

         package org.FIZZ_BUZZ;

         public class Fizz_Buzz {